 Given my “Rah, Rah, Texas Hill Country” mood of late, I was very happy to come across a recipe for “Mrs. L.B.J.’s Moonrocks” in Maida Heatter’s Great Cookie book.
 For those of you who don’t know who “Mrs. L.B.J” is, it’s Ladybird Johnson, wife of President Lyndon B. Johnson who grew up in the nearby town of Johnson City and for whom the Johnson Space Center was named.
 It was clever of Ladybird to take a standard “rock cookie” recipe and call them Moonrocks.

 Ladybird had lots of big parties and probably made loads of these.
 In fact, the original recipe starts with 4 cups of flour.
 I had a feeling I’d be the only one eating these today, so I scaled the recipe down to 1/3 and made so many little changes that Ladybird probably wouldn’t recognize these.
 I think she’d like them, though!
 They came out pretty good.
 They are definitely dry, but in a dense, flavorful way well suited for accommodating a bunch of fruits and nuts.
 My only regret is that I didn’t add crystallized ginger, because it would have been fabulous in these.

-Bake in a preheated 350 degree oven for 18-20 minutes.
-As cookies cool, the edges will get crisp, but the middle stays soft.
+- Bake in a preheated 350 degree oven for 18-20 minutes or until the cookies are brown around the edges.
+As cookies cool, the edges will get very crisp, but the middle stays soft.